Home

 First, it’s cultivating a culture of making your wildest fandom dreams come true.
 We want to create a safe space for fans to truly explore all the things they love to their fullest potential, not hindered by the walls of canon and what should be, or if it’s a clickable topic or not.

-Secondly, we want to highlight incredible talents from all sections of culture who have a lot to say about their art and their craft without the platform they deserve.
+Secondly, we want to highlight incredible talents from all sections of culture who have a lot to say about their craft without the platform they deserve.
 We want to look at mainstream topics from a unique angle and give voice to the fringes of culture who have just as much passion – possibly even more so – as the big-named Hollywood actors and creatives.
-We want this platform to be a place where fans can learn about these talents – from those hardworking voice actors whose work should be shared, to that reaction YouTuber a viewer out there who has some incredible and insightful thoughts on all the shows they watch.
+We want this site to be a place where fans can learn about these talents – from those hardworking voice actors whose work should be shared, to that reaction YouTuber a viewer out there who has some incredible and insightful thoughts on all the shows they watch.
+Of course, there will always be a space here for all kinds of talented people, whether they’re big-named or not.
+But what we hope is to give people with passion for their art somewhere to openly and freely talk about it.

-For now, it’s just one small step – an article here and there about the parallels between Jack and Elsa, maybe an exploration of why Red X might just be Jason Todd, or a character playlist recommending songs that fit the character arc of Hiccup Horrendous Haddock – but as the team grows and opportunities present themselves, so will the content.
-The focus as of this moment is to expand the community and see if there’s interest in these topics at all.
-While this may just be a glorified personal blog with reviews and interviews sprinkled here and there, we encourage anyone who has a fandom they wish to shine a light on, whether that be Julie and the Phantoms or the Japanese Men’s volleyball team, to write about them.
-Doesn’t matter if that’s here or anywhere else.
+For now, it’s just one small step – an article here and there about the parallels between Jack and Elsa, maybe an exploration of why Red X might just be Jason Todd, or a character playlist recommending songs that fit the character arc of Hiccup Horrendous Haddock.
+While this may just be a glorified personal blog with reviews and interviews sprinkled here and there.
+But what we hope to encourage is for everyone and anyone who has a fandom they wish to shine a light on, whether that be Julie and the Phantoms or the Japanese Men’s volleyball team, to write about them.
+It doesn’t matter if that’s here or anywhere else.
 Because that’s what keeps fandoms and these social interactions alive, and what helps spread the word about these individuals and the very niche topic we so dearly love; it’s the contribution to content.

 And so, the story goes.